RakipGit/Privileged_Access_Management_PAM_Devolutions_Lab/README.md

 After configuring Domain Authentication, I tested logging in to the DVLS web interface using an Active Directory user: aksi3.

-Using Active Directory users makes access management cleaner because authentication can be centralized through the domain.This showed that DVLS could use the existing domain identity system.
+Using Active Directory users makes access management cleaner because authentication can be centralized through the domain.
+This shows that DVLS can use the existing domain identity system.
 My example login: BLUEVALUE\aski3